List presented by funds for Telecom Italia board wins majority

-ROZZANO, Italy The slate of directors proposed by a group of asset managers and international investors for renewal of the board of Telecom Italia (TLIT.MI) obtained 50.28 percent of shareholders votes, outgoing chairman Aldo Minucci said on Wednesday.
+ROZZANO, Italy, April 16 The slate of directors proposed by a group of asset managers and international investors for renewal of the board of Telecom Italia obtained 50.28 percent of shareholders votes, outgoing chairman Aldo Minucci said on Wednesday.

 The outcome of the vote means that all the three candidates presented by the funds and the first three of the Telco list are elected to the new board.